om1142/om1142/README.md

-- 👋 Hi, I’m @om1142
+- 👋 Hi, I’m Om Limbachiya
-- 👀 I’m interested in learning language and make projects.
+- 👀 I’m interested in Web devlopment and problem solving.
-- 🌱 I’m currently learning c++.
+- 🌱 I’m student of Dhirubhai Ambani Institute of Information and Communication Technology.
-- 💞️ I’m looking to collaborate on devlopment.
 - 📫 You can reach me by mail:- omlimbachaia@gmail.com

 <!---